|Calcium algorithm||Intractable problems|

 Aluminium should be measured every three months in patients on Al(OH)3.
 A result of greater than 2.2 micromol/l indicates a high risk of aluminium poisoning and requires cessation of Al (OH3).
 Levels over 1 should lead to review of therapy.

-Calcium carbonate (CaCO3) is a probably less effective alternative and contains more calcium, but may be useful if patients dislike the calcium acetate formulation.
+Calcium carbonate (CaCO3) 500mg chewable tablets is a probably less effective alternative and contains more calcium, but may be useful if patients dislike the calcium acetate formulation.

 Aluminium hydroxide (e.g. Alucaps) is an effective binder that is relatively palatable.
-However it is generally considered less suitable for long-term use because of concerns about aluminium accumulation and toxicity in renal failure.
+However it is generally considered less suitable for long-term use because of concerns about aluminium accumulation and toxicity in renal failure, and we now only routinely recommend it for patients on a conservative care or end of life pathway.
 Monitor Al levels during therapy and be cautious about duration.

 Other agents are in development.
 See also 'intractable problems' below.